 - Day 6 – Tongariro National Park to Wellington

 - Day 7 – Explore Wellington + Departure

-Renting a car/campervan for one week in the North Island
+Renting a Car or Campervan for 1 Week on the North Island

 Travelling for one week on the North Island and looking for the perfect road trip itinerary?
 Renting a car or campervan is going to be the best way to squeeze everything you want into one week on the North Island.
 This means no waiting around for buses and gives you the freedom to hit all the incredible North Island destinations listed below.